Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 ### Linux?
 Unix?
 Ubuntu?
 Kernel?
 OS?

 If you don’t have a strong computer background, all these computer terms might feel overwhelming.
 Let’s break them down in the simplest way possible.

 After you assemble a computer (for example, you’ve put together an Aoifolution based on the hardware specifications above), the next big question is: how do you give it instructions?
-Unfortunately, Aoifolution doesn’t have eyes or ears to see or hear your commands, nor does it have a brain to process them.
+Unfortunately, Aoifolution doesn’t have eyes or ears to see or hear your commands, nor does it have a brain to process them (like Elle).
 You need an operating system to communicate with Aoifolution and make it understand your instructions.

 Think of the operating system as a translator.
 It gathers your input (via applications), translates it into a language the hardware can understand (via the kernel), and then sends the instructions to Aoifolution.
 The operating system (OS) consists of two main parts: applications (which talk to users) and the kernel (which talks to the machine).

-A long time ago (in 1969), Bell Labs developed an operating system called UNIX.
+A long time ago (in 1969), Bell Labs developed an operating system called [UNIX](https://en.wikipedia.org/wiki/Unix).
 It was so efficient and versatile that it became a potential universal operating system, influencing the design and logic of many future systems.
 These systems are known as Unix-like systems.
 Examples include GNU/Linux OS (where the kernel is Linux) and macOS (where the kernel is XNU).

 > NOTE: This explains why the command line in Linux and macOS is often compatible, but Windows is not, as its kernel is based on Windows NT.